MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 For iOS 10+, use the presentation options to control the behaviour for when a notification is triggered while the app is in the foreground.
 The default settings of the plugin will configure these such that a notification will be displayed when the app is in the foreground.

-For older versions of iOS, you need to handle the callback as part of specifying the method that should be fired to the `onDidReceiveLocalNotification` argument when creating an instance `IOSInitializationSettings` object that is passed to the function for initializing the plugin.
+For older versions of iOS, you need to handle the callback as part of specifying the method that should be fired to the `onDidReceiveLocalNotification` argument when creating an instance `DarwinInitializationSettings` object that is passed to the function for initializing the plugin.

 Here is an example: